-1 Introduction
+1 Introduction .
+1

-Benefits of a Home Network
+Benefits of a Home Network .
+1

-Advantages of a Wireless Network
+Advantages of a Wireless Network .
+1

-Placement of your Wireless Networking Hardware for Optimal Performance2
+Placement of your Wireless Networking Hardware

+for Optimal Performance .
+2

-2 Overview
+2 Overview .
+5

-Product Features
+Product Features .
+5

-Applications and Advantages
+Applications and Advantages .
+6

-Product Specifications
+Product Specifications .
+6

-System Requirements
+System Requirements .
+7

-Package Contents
+Package Contents .
+7

-3 Installing and Setting up the Card
+3 Installing and Setting up the Card .
+8

-Step 1: Install
+Step 1: Install .
+8

-Step 2: Insert9
+Step 2: Insert 10

-Step 3: Configure10
+Step 3: Configure 12

-4 Using the Belkin Wireless Networking Utility
+4 Using the Belkin Wireless Networking Utility 14

-Accessing the Belkin Wireless Networking Utility from the Windows System Tray
+Accessing the Belkin Wireless Networking Utility from the

+Windows System Tray

 Network Status

-Available Networks

 Network Status and Solution Tips

 Setting Wireless Network Profiles

 Securing your Wi-Fi Network

-Configuring your Belkin Wireless G

-Notebook Card to use Security.
+Configuring your Card to use Security

 5 Troubleshooting

-6 Information
+6 Information 38

-Thank you for purchasing the Belkin Wireless G Notebook Card.
+Thank you for purchasing the Belkin N1 Wireless ExpressCard (the Card).
 Now you can take advantage of this great new technology and gain the freedom to network your home and office computers wirelessly.
 This Card allows you to connect a notebook computer to your network.
 Please be sure to read through this User Manual completely, and pay special attention to the section entitled "Placement of your Wireless Networking Hardware for Optimal Performance".